ststeiger/LdapServerLib/README.md

 ---

-**Using it on a e-mail managing client**
+**Using it on an e-mail managing client**

-Taking Mozilla's Thunderbird as an example, this should be the resulting configuration and responses of a search (using "*" as argument):
+Taking Mozilla's Thunderbird as an example, this should be the resulting configuration and responses of a search (using "*" as argument) to list all contacts on the LDAPRoot provided:

 <img src="https://github.com/Sammuel-Miranda/LdapServerLib/blob/master/Thunderbird.png" alt="Example" title="Example" style="max-width:100%;">